901 West Main Street

 MASC 691.
 Topics in Mass Communications.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online).
 3 credits.
 May be taken for a maximum total of six credits.
 An advanced study of a selected topic in mass communications.
 See the Schedule of Classes for specific topic(s) to be offered each semester.

 MASC 692.
 Independent Study.
 1-3 Hours.